mitsuba-renderer/drjit/docs/unused/nested.rst

 Broadcasting
 ------------

-Enoki performs an automatic broadcast operation whenever a higher-dimensional array is initialized from a lower-dimensional array, or when types of mixed dimension occur in an arithmetic expression.
+Dr.Jit performs an automatic broadcast operation whenever a higher-dimensional array is initialized from a lower-dimensional array, or when types of mixed dimension occur in an arithmetic expression.